neuml/paperai/README.md

 A prompt will come up.
 Queries can be typed directly into the console.

 ## Tech Overview
 The tech stack is built on Python and creates a sentence embeddings index with FastText + BM25.
-Background on this method can be found in this [Medium article](https://towardsdatascience.com/building-a-sentence-embedding-index-with-fasttext-and-bm25-f07e7148d240) and an existing repository using this method [codequestion](https://github.com/neuml/codequestion).
+Background on this method can be found in this [Medium article](https://towardsdatascience.com/building-a-sentence-embedding-index-with-fasttext-and-bm25-f07e7148d240).

-The model is a combination of the sentence embeddings index and a SQLite database with the articles.
+The model is a combination of a sentence embeddings index and a SQLite database with the articles.
 Each article is parsed into sentences and stored in SQLite along with the article metadata.
 FastText vectors are built over the full corpus.
-The sentence embeddings index only uses tagged articles, which helps produce most relevant results.
+The sentence embeddings index only uses tagged articles, which helps produce the most relevant results.

 Multiple entry points exist to interact with the model.